KI Design developed in-house de-identification capacities to enable the secondary use of health data

 KI Design supported a healthcare organization in the development of in-house de-identification capacities to facilitate collaborative research initiatives involving patient data.
 We provided privacy expertise, recommendations, and practical implementation tools to develop skills and knowledge for an effective de-identification program.

-Based on our own hands-on experience implementing de-identification in a variety of contexts, we trained technical and programming staff to perform de-identified according to industry best practices.
-As the staff began de-identifying a requested data set, we walked them through the process of de-identifying data as well as risk evaluation of the de-identified data.
+Based on our own hands-on experience implementing de-identification in a variety of contexts, we trained technical and programming staff to perform de-identification according to industry best practices.
+As the staff began de-identifying a requested data set, we walked them through the process of applying de-identification techniques and evaluating the residual risk of the de-identified data.

 - Identified viable and cost-effective de-identification options